-- Place each cleaned half, cut side up, in a glass baking dish.
+- Place each cleaned half, cut side up, in an oven-safe baking dish.
 Add about 1/4" water to the pan.

 - Coat inside of each squash half with 1/2 tablespoon of butter and lightly sprinkle just a touch of sea salt.
 Drizzle one teaspoon maple syrup inside each half.
 Sprinkle with cinnamon and nutmeg if desired.

-- Loosely cover each half with aluminum foil and bake in the oven for about an hour until squash is soft all the way through.
+- Loosely cover each half with aluminum foil and bake in the oven for 50-60 minutes until squash is soft all the way through.

 - Remove foil and add one quarter of chopped walnuts to each squash half.
 Coat the walnuts and cut surfaces of squash with the sweet butter sauce.

 - Bake for an additional 10 minutes uncovered.